-After all the excitement, your nurse will take a few minutes to gather vital information on Baby's condition.
+After all the excitement, your nurse will take a few minutes to gather vital information on your baby's condition.
 A NICU nurse will be there when your baby is born to help transition your baby to the outside world.
-This first physical exam usually takes place at Mom's bedside and will include weight and measurement, as well as a general check of Baby's breathing, heart rate, color and reflexes.
+This first physical exam usually takes place at your bedside and will include weight and measurement, as well as a general check of baby's breathing, heart rate, color and reflexes.
 Then your baby will be returned to you to allow bonding between you.

 Going Home and Beyond

 You want your baby to have the safest start possible.
 The Mercy Birthplace Home Visit Program is a vital link between hospital and home.
 You'll have the opportunity to ask questions about yourself and your baby in the convenience of your home.
 We'll come to you!

 Birthplace home-visit nurses specialize in maternal and newborn care and have received training in home visitation.
 Their expertise and experience will provide you with the same quality care you experienced in the Birthplace.